 Frequently Asked Questions

-The recipients of a letter to introduce your company are probably busy professionals.
+The recipients of the letter are probably busy professionals.
 They want to quickly read the letter and understand your point right away.
 For this reason, you should keep your letter to a single- page, using short sentences and short paragraphs.
 Preferably, it should be 300 to 400 words long.

 Yes.
-If you have the recipient’s email address, then you can send your introduction letter via email.
-In any case, emails are a faster means of business correspondence compared to mailing.
+If you have the recipient’s email address, then you can send your letter via email.
+In any case, emails are a faster means of business correspondence compared to mailings.

 Conclusion